IreneGithundi/alx-low_level_programming/0x00-hello_world/README.md

 ## 2-assembler
 This is a script that generates the assembly code of a C code in the variable $CFILE and saves it in an output file with the extension .s
 ## 3-name
 This is a script that creates a C file in the variable $CFILE and creates an executable named cisfun.
+## 4-puts.c
+This is a  C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line strictly using the puts function.